The Daves

 Jerry Getz - Bass Guitar, Vocals

 Although primarily on bass guitar, Jerry did lead vocals on a number of the earlier songs and covers.
 Jerry was one of The Daves with local Philadelphia connections.
+He can be found on LinkedIn and Google+.

 Garry Lee